entropyxyz/entropy-docs/docs/01-Intro.md

 The Entropy network provides threshold signing as a service.
 It consists of a proof of stake [application chain](https://www.figment.io/resources/smart-contracts-vs-application-specific-blockchains) built with [Substrate](https://substrate.io/) where each validator node deploys a [threshold signing client](https://en.wikipedia.org/wiki/Threshold_cryptosystem) which holds secret key shares.
 The decision as to whether the network will collectively sign a particular message is determined by a predefined program.

 These programs have three distinct access modes.
-'Public' where anyone can submit request to sign a message, 'Private' where the user themselves holds a key-share and participates in the signing process, and 'Permissioned' where the program itself defines the logic as to who may submit a signature request.
+'Public' where anyone can submit a request to sign a message, 'Private' where the user themselves holds a key-share and participates in the signing process, and 'Permissioned' where the program itself defines the logic as to who may submit a signature request.

-Entropy's threshold signature scheme uses ECDSA, with support for signing EVM and bitcoin transactions, as well a arbitrary data, and support for other signature schemes is planned.
+Entropy's threshold signature scheme uses ECDSA, with support for signing EVM and bitcoin transactions, as well as arbitrary data, and support for other signature schemes is planned.

-- app key / program key
-- custody as an initial use case

----
+The Entropy blockchain is used for storing the Programs associated with a set of key-shares, giving consensus about which validator nodes hold which keyshares, and provides a mechanism for excluding nodes which do not adhere to the signing protocol.

+An initial use case for entropy is a decentralized Asset Custodian, where the Program defines under what conditions funds or assets can be moved.

 There's a lot to unpack here.
 What's an Asset Custodian?
 Why would we need a chain, and how do we guarantee that it will be decentralized?
 How does this relate to a multisignature?
 What's the deal with the TSS?
 This post unpacks all that and more.